2020 AXCC UTV COMPETITION RULES

 - Teams will receive a numbered Scoring Tag.
 Place the white numbered tag on the roll cage bars.
 All competitors with an assigned number must display their number on a colored number plate mounted on the front AND rear of the machine.

 - Technical Inspection: All machines and competitor helmets must report to Technical Inspection prior to racing for the purpose of inspecting proper use/placement of: helmets, fire suites, fire extinguisher, harness restraints, Master Shut-off Switch, window nets, transponder functionality, Scoring Tag, rearview mirror is highly recommended and number assignment.
 Safety equipment and machine eligibility are the sole responsibility of the Team.
 Technical inspection will be held: to be finalized before official rules are posted.
+Must have roof.

 G. START PROCEDURE: